okta/terraform-provider-oktapam/docs/resources/kubernetes_cluster_connection.md

 page_title: "oktapam_kubernetes_cluster_connection Resource - terraform-provider-oktapam"
 subcategory: ""
 description: |-
-  A set of details describing how to connect to an existing Kubernetes Cluster.
+  Beta / EA Feature: A set of details describing how to connect to an existing Kubernetes Cluster.
 ---

 # oktapam_kubernetes_cluster_connection (Resource)

-A set of details describing how to connect to an existing Kubernetes Cluster.
+Beta / EA Feature: A set of details describing how to connect to an existing Kubernetes Cluster.